naribi/GEARS/Intro_RS_Lab5.md

 We ended last week with a discussion on whether or not we were happy with this classification.
 Even without any quantitative data, it was clearly lacking in some regions.
 How can we improve it?
 There are a few options we can explore:

 1. Change the training sample size.
 We only sampled 25 pixels per class.
 This was a lot of clicking, but we could use polygons instead of points to sample more pixels for training.
+2. Remember that in our previous session, our focus was primarily on learning how to sample training data and execute the classification.
+Now, we have various options to refine our methodology.
-2. Change the sampling strategy.
-We collected an even number of points per class, but some landcover classes cover much more area than others.
-We could experiment with a stratified sampling approach instead.
+Let's consider a change in our sampling strategy.
+Although we collected the same number of points per class, some landcover classes represent a much larger area than others.
+An initial adjustment we could make involves reevaluating the training sample size.
+Initially, we selected 25 pixels per class, a process that demanded a significant amount of clicking.
+A more efficient alternative involves using polygons instead of points.
+Utilizing polygons allows for a more comprehensive representation by encompassing a larger area, thus significantly enhancing the diversity within our training dataset.
+To proceed, we will revisit the import section where the four classes (agriculture, forests, water, and urban) were defined, and remove them in order to make these adjustments.
+The next step involves redefining these classes using a new tool - the rectangle tool.
+This tool enables us to draw shapes (rectangles, in this case) directly in Earth Engine.
+By clicking four times, we'll create the four necessary geometries using the same naming convention as last week: urban, water, forests, and agriculture.
+While doing this, we'll also adjust these settings to refine our classification.
-3. Change the classifier.
+4. Change the classifier.
 We used a CART classifier, we could try a different approach such as a support vector machine (SVM) or randomForest (randomForest) approach.
-4. Change the bands.
+5. Change the bands.
 We could add ancillary information, such as elevation data, or a derived index such as NDVI to provide for information for class discrimination.
-5. Change the image.
+6. Change the image.
 We used a winter scene from Landsat-8.
 We could try a summer scene, or switch to a Sentinel-2 image.

 -------